 ($15 – $20 per person for entrance to other tourist attractions)

 Pro Tip: Visit the place between the months of April and October to witness it in full glory.

 6. Head towards the City of Thousand Windows

 Albania is filled with a number of pretty towns where one can explore impeccable architecture from the times of the Ottoman Empire and also nature in its green and pure form.
-Berat, surrounded by hills and mountains and harbouring a realm of utmost tranquility, is one of these pretty towns.
-It also known as “the City of Thousand Windows” because of windows that dominate the hillside of the city.
+Berat, surrounded by hills and mountains and harbouring a realm of utmost tranquillity, is one of these pretty towns.
+It is also known as “the City of Thousand Windows” because of the windows that dominate the hillside of the city.
 The Byzantine churches, Ottoman-style mosques and other ancient structures are the most loved and admired beauties here.
 So, how about a weekend tour of this idyllic destination that takes you through a time capsule?
-No doubt, it is one of the best places to visit in Albania.
+No doubt, it is one of the top Albania sights and one of the best places to visit in Albania.

 Entry fee: No entrance fee

 Pro Tip: Visit the place for at least two days to explore its charm and cultural beauty.

 7. Go on a Cycling Tour of Shkodra Lake